openbaton/fm-system/README.md

 GRANT ALL PRIVILEGES ON faultmanagement.* TO fmsuser@'%' IDENTIFIED BY 'changeme';
 ```

-## Modify fms.properties file in order to use different credentials for the database
+## Modify openbaton-fms.properties file in order to use different credentials for the database

 In order to use different credentials, you need to modify the following properties: